-Growth on the demand side was mainly driven by Capital Formation, expanding by 20.5%, as capital investments mainly on public construction recover with the reopening of the economy.
-Household consumption also continues to expand at 8.6%.
-Both imports and exports of goods and services also sustained growth but with a slower pace with the improved merchandise trade as the global economy also recovers.
-Meanwhile, Government Consumption recorded an 11.1% growth which is a rebound from a 4.2% decline during the same period in 2021.
+Growth on the demand side was mainly driven by Capital Formation, expanding by 21.7%, as capital investments mainly on public construction recover with the reopening of the economy.
+Household consumption posted an 8.0% growth, slower than the previous quarter's 8.6% pace but faster than the 7.1% growth in 3Q 2021.
+Both imports and exports of goods and services also sustained growth with the improved merchandise trade as the global economy also recovers.
+Meanwhile, Government Consumption only recorded a 0.8% growth which is a slowdown from a 13.8% growth during the same period in 2021.

 On the supply side, all of the major economic sectors posted positive growths driven by Industry and Services sector.
-Agriculture remained weak with its vulnerability to calamities and raising input costs.
+Agriculture grew by 2.2% a reversal from the 1.7% contraction in the same period in 2021.